milahu/python-aia/README.md

 resp = httpx.get(url, verify=context)
 ```

-The certificate fetching part of this library and the OpenSSL call
+The certificate fetching and validating part of this library
 are blocking, so this library is still not prepared
 for asynchronous code.
 But one can easily make some workaround to use it, for example with